jhucsf/fall2024/assign/assign02.md

 with the `gdb` comamnd

 ```
-print (unsigned [6]) *((unsigned *)$rsp)
+print (unsigned [6]) *((unsigned *)($rbp - 24))
 ```

 Here we are pretending that these variables belong to the `unsigned` type, which is the same as the `uint32_t` type.
 The `(unsigned [6])` at the beginning of the expression tells `gdb` that we are interpreting the memory as an array of 6 `unsigned` elements.
-Note that because `%rsp` points to the "bottom" of the memory area reserved for local variables, and the local variables are accessed at negative offsets from `%rbp` (which points to the "top" of the local variable area), the above `print` command will show the values of the local variables starting with the local variable with the "lowest" address, i.e., the one at `-24(%rbp)`.
+We use the expression `$rbp - 24` to compute the address of the beginning of the local variable area, because it is 24 bytes in size, and `%rbp` points to the "top" of the area.
+Note that the `print` command will show the values of the local variables starting with the local variable with the "lowest" address, i.e., the one referred to as `-24(%rbp)`.

 ## Submitting